Never Alone (video game)

-Never Alone, also known as Kisima Inŋitchuŋa (Note: Iñupiaq translating to "I am not alone") (Note: mostly marketed under the title Never Alone (Kisima Ingitchuna)) is a puzzle-platform adventure video game developed by Upper One Games and published by E-Line Media and was first released in November 2014. is based on the traditional Iñupiaq tale, "Kunuuksaayuka", which was first recorded by storyteller Robert Nasruk Cleveland in his collection Stories of the Black River People.
-Swapping between an Iñupiaq girl named Nuna and her Arctic fox companion, the player completes puzzles while part of the story is narrated in the Iñupiaq language.
+Never Alone, also known as Kisima Inŋitchuŋa (Note: Iñupiaq translating to "I am not alone") (Note: mostly marketed under the title Never Alone (Kisima Ingitchuna)) is a puzzle-platform adventure video game developed by Upper One Games and published by E-Line Media and was first released in November 2014.
+It is based on the traditional Iñupiaq tale, "Kunuuksaayuka", which was first recorded by storyteller Robert Nasruk Cleveland in his collection Stories of the Black River People.
+Swapping between an Iñupiat girl named Nuna and her Arctic fox companion, the player completes puzzles while part of the story is narrated in the Iñupiaq language.
 The game was made in partnership between the Cook Inlet Tribal Council and E-Line Media and is a video game produced by Indigenous people.
 A DLC, titled Never Alone: Foxtales was released on July 28, 2015 and a sequel was announced in February 2022.
 The game received multiple awards and is praised positively for its concept, story and art design but criticized for its platforming elements.

 Gameplay and plot

-The player-character plays as the Iñupiaq girl Nuna and her Arctic fox.
+The player-character plays as the Iñupiat girl Nuna and her Arctic fox.
 As an "atmospheric puzzle platformer", Never Alones puzzles entail swapping control between Nuna and the fox.
 While the fox is fast, Nuna can pick up things and open new areas using her bola.
 The story and its structure is based on the intergenerational transference of wisdom.
 The story is separated into eight chapters.
 The story is narrated in Iñupiaq by James Nageak.
 Unlike traditional platformer games, which involve overcoming obstacles and defeating enemies, Never Alone rewards players with collectible "cultural insights", short videos of Iñupiaq elders, storytellers, and community members sharing their stories.
 The central plot is set in the harsh physical environment of Alaskan snowy plains and revolves around discovering the source of the blizzard that has ravaged Nuna's village and restoring balance to nature.
 Other stories include that of Blizzard Man, the Little People, Manslayer, the Rolling Heads, and the Sky People.
 It takes place in a harsh physical environment.
 The game has official subtitles in 16 languages.